 Students will be assessed through two mechanisms.
 The first is a formative piece of assessment where groups of students will be required to prepare a presentation which describes, evaluates and makes recommendations for improvement for the housing policies of a country of their choice.
-The presentation will be given to the lecturer and the class, who will then provide feedback.
+The presentation will receive oral feedback.
 This should inform the group report which constitutes the summative assessment for this module.
-Both the presentation and the group report will require students to demonstrate they have met all five learning outcomes of the module.
+Both the presentation and the group report will require students to demonstrate they have met the learning outcomes of the module.